gravitational/careers/teams.md

 ### Performance and Scaling

 The Performance and Scaling team is focused on scaling, performance, reliability and robustness of Teleport in large deployments.
+This team often works directly with our customers to diagnose and remediate performance issues.
+They also consult with other Teleport teams on matters related to scaling and performance, and ensure that we have appropriate monitoring and tracing in place to investigate performance problems.

 Recent projects: